 2 Article Categories

 Research articles report findings of original research.
-They follow a structure that best fits to the research problem, e.g. when reporting experimental work, the structure must be Introduction – Material and methods – Results – Discussion – References.
+They follow a structure that best fits to the research problem, e.g. when reporting experimental work, the recommended structure is Introduction – Material and methods – Results – Discussion – References.
 Results and discussion items should never be combined.
+Conclusions chapter may be separated with a title.
 Modelling studies must include an adequate validation of the model, verification of enhanced performance, or applications.
-Research article text is normally not longer than 8 000 words.
+Research article text is normally not longer than 8 000 words counted from the beginning of Introduction to the end of Discussion/Conclusions.
 The abstract must not be longer than 250 words (submission of longer abstracts is disabled in the system).

 Review articles are literature-based critical surveys summarising and analysing particular fields or topics in forest science.
-Authors planning to submit a review article are encouraged to contact the editor before hand about the proposed review topic.
-The editor may also invite reknown scientists to write a review article on a topical issue of general relevance.
+If you plan to submit a review article, please, contact the Editor-in-Chief beforehand about the proposed review topic.
+The Editor-in-Chief may also invite renowned scientists to write a review article on a topical issue of general relevance.
 The abstract must not be longer than 400 words (submission of longer abstracts is disabled in the system).

 Research notes report preliminary or tentative results of projects underway (e.g. test of a research methodology), or completed research with limited scope but relevant to an international readership.
 Research note must not be longer than 2 500 words and include more than 4 tables and/or figures.
+The word count is from the beginning of Introduction to the end of Discussion/Conclusions.
 The abstract must not be longer than 250 words (submission of longer abstracts is disabled in the system).

 Discussion articles put forward fresh ideas or new views about the theory and practice of science, point out problems needing the attention of researchers, or comment on topical issues.
 The views presented must be justified with adequate references to earlier work.
 Discussion articles are revised by the scientific editors of Silva Fennica.
 Discussion article is normally not longer than 2 500 words and includes no more than 4 tables and/or figures.